-Upon adoption of PFRS 15 beginning January 1, 2018, revenue from contracts with customers is recognized upon transfer of services to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.
+Revenue from contracts with customers is recognized upon transfer of services to the customer at an amount that reflects the consideration to which the Company expects to be entitled in exchange for those services.

 The Parent Company assesses its revenue arrangement against specific criteria in order to determine if it is acting as principal or agent.
 The Parent Company has concluded that it is acting as principal in all of its revenue arrangements.
 The following specific recognition criteria must also be met before revenue is recognized within the scope of PFRS 15: